justiss4all/justiss4all.github.io/index.md

 #### Three Challenges Voicemail \#2
 > \{\{FirstName\}\}, this is Brian with Datorama
 >
-> The reason for my call is I have some insights that may help you avoid some of the pitfalls your peers have experienced when it comes to optimizing their marketing performance.
+> The reason for my call is I have a few insights that may help you avoid some of the pitfalls your peers have experienced when it comes to optimizing their marketing performance.
 >
 > I wanted to see if it made sense to have a quick conversation about what we’re seeing in the industry.
 >